 The Journey to Organic Certification

-Any distraction from the focus of making it work has to be considered carefully.
+Any distraction from the focus of making farming work has to be considered carefully.
 We chose organic certification with the Soil Association after such deliberations.
-As we’re a small team, we could probably have spoken to our clients about how we farm organically even if we are not certified and most would have understood but as our goal is to show that small farms can be good we decided to make it official.
+As we’re a small team, we could probably have spoken to our clients about how we farm organically even if we were not certified, and most people would have understood.
+But as our goal is to prove that small farms can be good, we decided to make it official.

 We are going through our organic conversion